erjiang/subs2srs/README.md

 -----
 - You can also build a debug variant: msbuild subs2srs.sln /p:Configuration=MonoDebug
 - Ensure ffmpeg, mkvinfo, mkvextract, and mp3gain are in your PATH.
+  - ffplay must be available in PATH for the Preview Audio feature.
 - If UI rendering looks off, verify libgdiplus is present (installed with mono-complete) and run under X11.